Kansas City Southern (company): Merger with Canadian Pacific Railway

 In March 2021, Calgary-based Canadian Pacific Railway offered over $25 billion to purchase KCS.
 The purchase would allow the Canadian company to create the first rail network connecting the United States, Mexico and Canada.
 However, in May 2021, Canadian National Railway announced a superior bid to CP's, which KCS management later agreed to support.
 In August 2021, CP announced an increased bid that, while still less than CN's bid, was claimed by CP to have a greater chance of regulatory approval.
 While KCS's board agreed to CN's bid, shareholder and regulatory approvals were still required; on August 31, the US Surface Transportation Board (STB) denied a voting trust between CN and KCS.

 With the decision by the STB, KCS re-engaged with CP on CP's original offer.
 On September 15, KCS confirmed that it had terminated its agreement with CN and would support CP's revised offer.
 Kansas City Southern's shareholders voted to approve the merger on December 10, 2021.
-The transaction closed in early 2022, following which KCS is held in a previously-approved voting trust pending approval by the STB expected to conclude in 2023; if and when fully approved, the combined company will be named Canadian Pacific Kansas City (CPKC).
-If approved by the STB, the combined "Canadian Pacific Kansas City Limited" will form the only railroad serving all of the countries in the North American trade zone (Canada, Mexico and the United States).
+The transaction closed in early 2022, following which KCS was held in a previously approved voting trust pending approval by the STB; the combined company was to be named Canadian Pacific Kansas City (CPKC).
+The combined "Canadian Pacific Kansas City Limited" would form the first railroad serving all of the countries in the North American trade zone (Canada, Mexico and the United States).

-On March 15, 2023, the STB approved the merger between the two companies.
-The merger may take effect on April 14, 2023, with the combined railroad becoming known as Canadian Pacific Kansas City.
+On March 15, 2023, the STB approved the merger between the two companies, which was completed on April 14, 2023.